Mohammed-Bakir/amal-academy/README.md

 - **Authentication**: JWT-based auth system
 - **Deployment**: Production-ready setup

-## Getting Started
-This platform is built with love and hope for the Syrian community.
-Every line of code is written with the intention of creating opportunities and empowering learners.

 ---
 *"Amal" means "Hope" in Arabic - and that's exactly what this platform represents.*